Summer is ending, fall is on the doorstep and it’s time for area highs school students to rev their writing engines.

 One entry per student.

-Email entries (preferred) to email@example.com.
+Email entries (strongly preferred) to firstname.lastname@example.org.
 Please include in the subject line “High school writing contest.”
 Receipt of all email entries will be acknowledged.

 Entries also can be mailed or delivered to Youth Outdoor Writing Contest, Sports Department, The Spokesman-Review, 999 W. Riverside, Spokane, 99201.